Arkansas Highway 38: Cabot to Hunter

-Highway 38 begins at US 67 and then intersects Highway 367 at the city limits of Cabot in Lonoke County.
+Highway 38 begins at I-57/US 67/US 167 in Cabot before intersecting Highway 367.
 The highway connects agricultural areas in Arkansas's Grand Prairie, including rice and soybeans as well as aquaculture.
 Passing east through Austin, where it has an intersection with Highway 319.
 The intersection is near the Sears House, an 1860 antebellum home in late Greek Revival-Italianate style listed on the National Register of Historic Places (NRHP).
 Continuing east, Highway 38 runs through unincorporated area in eastern Lonoke County, intersecting Highway 321 near Sylvania and Highway 31 near Butlerville before entering Prairie County.

 Upon entering Prairie County, Highway 38 continues to pass through rural, agricultural areas with small settlements at intersections with other state highways.
-The highway intersects Highway 13 at Hickory Plains, Highway 86 at Hayley, and Highway 11 at Four Mile Corner.
+The highway intersects Highway 13 at Hickory Plains, Highway 86 at Hayley, and Highway 11 at Fourmile Corner.
 Highway 11 begins a concurrency with Highway 38 eastward toward Des Arc, the county seat for the northern district of Prairie County.
 Entering Des Arc, Highway 38 and Highway 11 intersect Highway 323 near the Lower White River Museum State Park.
 Highway 323 runs to the downtown business district, with Highway 38 turning northeast and bypassing most of the city.
 In northern Des Arc, the concurrency with Highway 11 ends, with Highway 11 turning due north toward the Bayou De View Wildlife Management Area and Searcy.
 This intersection also contains Highway 323Y, which is a short spur route providing access to downtown Des Arc.
 Highway 38 continues along the northern edge of Des Arc, passing the historic Oak Grove Cemetery, listed on the NRHP, and crossing over the White River on a 1970 steel through truss bridge.
 Highway 33 overlaps Highway 38 in eastern Prairie County until the Woodruff County line, when Highway 33 turns north toward Augusta, ending the concurrency.

 Running east as a section line road, Highway 38 enters Woodruff County at Little Dixie and runs east to Cotton Plant.
 Serving as Main Street in Cotton Plant, the highway passes intersects Highway 306 before beginning a short overlap with Highway 17 through historic downtown Cotton Plant.
-East of the city, Highway 38 briefly dips into Monroe County and crosses Bayou DeView before meeting US 49 at a rural intersection, where the route terminates.
+East of the city, Highway 38 briefly dips into Monroe County and crosses Bayou DeView before terminating US 49 south of Hunter.